milvus-io/milvus-docs/site/en/getstarted/architecture_overview.md

 - Enhanced elasticity and availability thanks to stateless worker nodes.
 - Unified Lambada structure that combines stream and batch processing for data storage, balancing efficiency and data consistency.

-Designed specifically for cloud-native, Milvus 2.0 has the following advanced features compared with traditional designs:

-- 100% distributed design with support for horizontal scalability.
-- The micro-service design is adaptable to the ever-changing load, and minimizes dependency between nodes through decoupling.
-- Separation of storage and computation.
-All worker nodes are stateless, enhancing elasticity and availability.

-Unified Lambda structure that combines stream and batch processing for data storage, balancing timeliness and data consistency.

 Milvus is designed around logs as the core, following the log-as-data guidelines.
 In Milvus 2.0, physical tables are not maintained, but data reliability is guaranteed through log persistence and log snapshots.

 ![Log_mechanism](../../../assets/log_mechanism.png)